Cash on Delivery Available. Shop Now!

 The immunity of the body can be improved and strengthened by using Ayurvedic herbs, such as:

 Also known as Indian gooseberry, amla is a rich source of the immune-boosting vitamin C. It is used in various Ayurvedic immunity boosters, including Chyavanprash.
+Consuming raw amla every day can help relieve indigestion and promote bowel movements.
+Amla has a sour tang with a bitter connotation that gradually turns into a lingering sweet taste.
+However, Amla can be preserved in sugar syrup or as pickles to improve the taste.

 Additionally, prioritizing self-care, proper rest and recovery, establishing a daily routine and nourishing practices like tongue scraping, gharshana, and abhyanga, as well as stress management practices like daily pranayama, meditation, and yoga, can all be helpful lifestyle strategies to protect and promote proper immune system functioning and healthy living.